healthabits/healthabits/README.md

 ![HealthApp Theme](/assets/img/ezgif.com-video-to-gif.gif)

 HealthApp uses **jekyll theme** based on minima theme and integrates the javascript [BotUI](https://github.com/botui/botui) framework, designed to create landing pages with conversational layouts.

+## Usage

+Use [Github Desktop](https://desktop.github.com).
+Clone this repository using your github account make changes and push them to the master branch.